rohany/rohany.github.io/src/content/blog/research-ideas.md

 Both of these projects were relatively small, and I wouldn't consider either of them to be real "research", in the sense that my contributions were well-scoped within the boundaries of work that other people had already done.
-Even then, finding and working on these projects were mostly an aspect of theme 2, by being at Stanford with my rotation advisors.
+Even then, working on these projects was mostly a matter of theme 2, being at Stanford with my rotation advisors.
 Despite being small, one-off projects, I think they were useful for me in the long term because they exposed me to technologies (Legion and Taco) that became foundations for future work I ended up doing.
 These projects did end up as papers or part of papers: